Baby Separation Anxiety - The More Your Baby Clings, the More You Let Him! 10 Tips to Ease Baby Separation Anxiety

 It's okay to stand behind the door and listen to how long it takes for your child to calm down.
 But stay cool, don't go in.

 By going in, you indirectly tell your baby that his or her efforts are worthwhile ... today!
 But you can't always come back.
-This inconsistency will confuse your child and perhaps make his or her baby separation anxiety grow.
+This inconsistency will confuse your child and perhaps make his or her separation anxiety grow.

 Even though it took more than a year for my son not to cry at my departure, I knew that his crying would only last a minute or two at the most.
 I knew that from listening behind the door and from what the day care staff told me.